noec764/erpnext/docs/dooks/buying/setup/supplier-group.md

 <img class="screenshot" alt="Supplier Group" src="../assets/supplier-group.png">

-You can classify your suppliers from a range of choices available in Dooks.
+You can classify your suppliers from a range of choices available in Dokie.
 Choose from a set of given options like Distributor, Electrical, Hardware, Local, Pharmaceutical, Raw material, Services etc.